Flo-Slv/Flo-Slv/README.md

 ► <a href="https://github.com/Flo-Slv/browser-homepage" target="_blank">Browser homepage</a> - A custom homepage when I open my browser.
 Written in HTML and CSS.
 <br /><br />

-► <a href="https://github.com/Flo-Slv/NextJS13-linktree-clone" target="_blank">Linktree clone</a> - A Linktree clone with Next.js 13 and Tailwind CSS.
+► <a href="https://github.com/Flo-Slv/linktree-clone" target="_blank">Linktree clone</a> - A Linktree clone with Next.js 13, Tailwind CSS and Material UI.
 Mobile first.

 ---